oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 - One domain with `domain1` as the domain UID and namespace `weblogic-domain1`.
 - One domain with `domain2` as the domain UID and namespace `weblogic-domain2`.
 - Each domain has a web application installed with the URL context `testwebapp`.
-- Each domain has a WebLogic cluster `cluster-1` where each managed server listens on port `8001`.
+- Each domain has a WebLogic cluster `cluster-1` where each Managed Server listens on port `8001`.

 ### 2. Web request routing
+The following sections describe how to route an application web request to the WebLogic domain through a Traefik frontend.

-#### Host based routing
+#### Host-based routing
-This sample demonstrates how to access an application on two WebLogic domains using host based routing.
-Install a host-routing Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute)
+This sample demonstrates how to access an application on two WebLogic domains using host-based routing.
+Install a host-based routing Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute)
 ```
 $ kubectl create -f samples/host-routing.yaml
 ingressroute.traefik.containo.us/traefik-hostrouting-1 created